-All students are expected to be prepared for their clinical experience by having the required clinical assignments completed and ready to turn in before clinical begins.
-The clinical site faculty or preceptor will validate the completed assignment.
+All students are expected to be prepared for their clinical experience by completing the required clinical assignments.
 Late assignments will result in a 10-point deduction per day and will not be accepted after one (1) week.
 Assignments on Brightspace will have specific days and times.
 The exception to accepting late assignments will be outlined in specific course syllabi.